ohjay/visual-questioner/README.md

 - `train_gpt2_questioner.ipynb`
 - `train_gpt2_questioner.py`

-To train (i.e. fine-tune) the GPT-2 model, you have can either run the `train_gpt2_questioner` notebook or `python3 train_gpt2_questioner.py`.
-Both should do the same thing, but the notebook seems to be faster on Jupyterhub.
+To train (i.e. fine-tune) the GPT-2 model, you can either run the `train_gpt2_questioner` notebook or `python3 train_gpt2_questioner.py`.
+Both should do the same thing, but on Jupyterhub the notebook seems to be faster.

 ### Evaluation
 - `questioner.ipynb`